lancenacabuan/Shaliah/README.md

 [\[57\]](https://witness.lcms.org/2021/parsing-the-proverbs-with-st-athanasius/#:~:text=to%20seek%20it%20as%20something,signifies%20a%20certain%20sense%2C%20as)
 [\[58\]](https://witness.lcms.org/2021/parsing-the-proverbs-with-st-athanasius/#:~:text=If%20then%20what%20is%20written,meaning%20of%20%E2%80%9CHe%20created%E2%80%9D%20in)
 [\[59\]](https://witness.lcms.org/2021/parsing-the-proverbs-with-st-athanasius/#:~:text=plain%20that%20our%20body%20is,44)
-Parsing the Proverbs with St. Athanasius–The Lutheran Witness
+Parsing the Proverbs with St. Athanasius – The Lutheran Witness

 <https://witness.lcms.org/2021/parsing-the-proverbs-with-st-athanasius/>